Kota

 Anyone who fulfils the qualification criteria can claim Ireland’s Invalidity Pension, regardless of their employment status.

-Scale and Manage Your Health Insurance Benefits with Kota
+Manage Your Team’s Health Insurance Benefits with Kota

-Kota helps contractors and business owners set up comprehensive health insurance packages from leading providers within minutes.
+Kota is a digital employee benefits platform that helps business owners set up comprehensive health insurance packages from leading providers within minutes.

 Trevor Gardiner